Ty Tryon

+Early life and amateur career

 Tryon was born in Raleigh, North Carolina.
-He swings right-handed.
+Tryon's nickname, Ty, is derived from Chevy Chase's character "Ty Webb" in the movie Caddyshack.
 He was coached at the David Leadbetter Academy in Florida.
-He turned professional in 2001 at the age of 16, which caused some controversy as typically American golfers attend college before turning pro.

 As an amateur in 2001, he made the cut at the PGA Tour's Honda Classic, making him, at the time, the third-youngest player ever to make the cut in a PGA Tour event (16 years, 9 months, 7 days).
 He is now the eighth-youngest.

+Professional career

+In 2001, Tryon turned professional at the age of 16, which caused some controversy as typically American golfers attend college before turning pro.

 At age 17 while still a student at Lake Highland Preparatory School, Tryon survived qualifying for the PGA Tour in the fall of 2001 finishing T23.
 He made his way through the three levels of elimination events to become the youngest player to earn exempt status in this manner.
 Following his qualification, he signed a lucrative endorsement deal with Callaway, estimated in the several millions of dollars.

 Since qualifying, Tryon has failed to hold on to PGA Tour status.
 He struggled in his first full Tour season in 2002 battling mononucleosis, failing to make the cut in six out of seven events.
 He spent 2003 on a medical exemption on the PGA Tour and Tryon made his best finish on the tour that year by placing in a tie for 10th at the Bay Hill Invitational, earning $93,375.
-Tryon made the cut in just three other PGA Tour tournaments in 2003. at the end of 2003 Tryon finished 89th at the Chrysler Classic of Greensboro and that would be the last time he would ever make the cut at a PGA Tour Tournament until 2010, He earned a total of $125,875 in 2003 and finished 196th on the PGA's money list for that season.
+Tryon made the cut in just three other PGA Tour events in 2003.
+By the end of 2003, Tryon finished 89th place at the Chrysler Classic of Greensboro, this would be the last time he would make the cut at a PGA Tour event until 2010.
+Tryon earned a total of $125,875 in 2003 and finished 196th on the PGA's money list for that season.

-He has spent time on several other tours.
+Tryon also spent time on several other tours.
 His first professional win came at a NGA Hooters Tour winter series event in February 2005. when a final-round 67 earned him the first prize of $11,000 and he finished 18 under par.
 In 2007 he was playing on the Gateway Tour having two top 25 finishes.
 In early May 2008, having gained entry into the Fort Smith Classic on the Nationwide Tour as a Monday qualifier.
 He shot 67-69-72-72 to tie for 37th.